ura14h/PlayOPC/README.md

 * Changing a quality of picture to store at the camera
 * Changing sound volume
 * Registering the current geolocation as the photography place
-* Watching and sharing a picture or a video which stored in the camera
+* Viewing and sharing a picture or a video which stored in the camera
+* Browsing a photo's information
 * Converting a photo's information to parameters of camera setting
 * Protecting or unprotecting pictures and videos which stored in the camera
 * Deleting pictures and videos which stored in the camera